 Minneapolis Mayor Jacob Frey visited Litchfield Thursday as state Rep. Dean Urdahl’s guest.

-Urdahl said he offered Frey a similar tour he extended to St. Paul Mayor Melvin Carter this past fall, to places such as Litchfield schools, city facilities and local businesses including Doosan Bobcat and First District Association.
+Urdahl said he offered Frey a similar tour to one he extended to St. Paul Mayor Melvin Carter this past fall, to places such as Litchfield schools, city facilities, and local businesses including Doosan Bobcat.

 One of the reasons Frey visited Litchfield was to discuss bonding projects in Minneapolis, Urdahl said.

-Another reason was for city officials from Hutchinson, Cosmos, Grove City, Willmar and Eden Valley to sit down with Frey and share issues their cities are facing during a meeting at Litchfield City Hall.
+Council members from Hutchinson, Cosmos, Grove City, Willmar and Eden Valley all sat down with Frey and shared issues their cities are facing during a meeting at Litchfield City Hall.

-“It's just good to have elected officials from the metro area meet with some elected officials from Greater Minnesota,” Cook said.
-“I commend Rep. Urdahl and Mayor Frey for taking the effort to come out.”
+“It's just good to have elected officials from the metro area meet with some elected officials from greater Minnesota,” Cook said.
+“I commend Representative Urdahl and Mayor Frey for taking the effort to come out.”

-For Hutchinson specifically, workforce development and water and wastewater regulations were discussed.
+For Hutchinson specifically, workforce development and regulations of water/waste-water were discussed.

 “You begin to recognize that success is mutually shared,” Frey said after the meeting.
 “The issues we confront are the same; need for housing supply, improved infrastructure, public schools, health care, stormwater and flood.
 These issues I’ve heard from council members, mayors throughout the region, and these are some of the same exact issues we’re confronting right now.”